 As a beauty-lover, I often feel I pang of guilt at how my unsustainable purchasing patterns and personal care habits are affecting the environment around me – and I’m not alone in my thoughts.
 Research conducted by the leading market research group, Mintel, indicates that sustainability is a growing concern amongst millennial consumers.
 But what can we do to reduce our environmental impact?

-There are a number of ways we can implement changes to make our Beauty and Personal Care routines more sustainable.
+There are many ways we can implement changes to make our Beauty and Personal Care routines more sustainable.
 Please keep reading for 5 simple sustainable beauty swaps that can reduce the environmental impact of your beauty routine.

 Helpful Sustainability Vocabulary

-- Single-Use: a term which refers to a product which may be used once before being thrown out.
+Single-Use: a term that refers to a product which may be used once before being thrown out.
 Examples include Q-Tips, plastic plates, makeup remover wipes

 5 Simple Sustainable Beauty Swaps